 What is the weather like in Santorini in August?

-In August, you’ll be able to walk the streets of Fira and Oia or the beaches of Kamari and Perissa in t-shirts and shorts during the day, but you may need a light jacket in the evening (usually not even that…).
+In August you’ll walk the streets of Fira and Oia or the black sand beaches of Kamari and Perissa in t-shirts and shorts all day.
+You may want a light layer for the evening, but honestly, you’ll rarely need it.

 Where should I stay in Santorini in August?

-In August, you will be seeing lots of crowds on the streets of Oia around sunset time, and I can guarantee it will be packed everywhere you go pretty much all day long.
+In August you’ll see big crowds on the streets of Oia around sunset, and it stays packed pretty much all day long.

-Here are some handy tips to have in mind when looking for a hotel in Santorini in August (and not only):
+Handy tips for choosing a hotel in Santorini in August (and beyond):

-For being close to all the bars, restaurants, shops, nightclubs, and the buzz: Fira (it’s the capital of the island and the town with the most grocery stores, shops, and nightclubs), Oia
+- For being close to all the bars, restaurants, shops, nightclubs, and the buzz: Fira (the capital, with the most shops, grocery stores, and nightclubs) and Oia

-For being close to the famous Red Beach but still having views of the caldera: Akrotiri (but it’s a 20-30 minute drive from Fira, the capital)
+- For being close to the famous Red Beach while still having caldera views: Akrotiri (but it’s a 20–30 minute drive from Fira, the capital)

-What do I need to pack for a trip to Santorini in August?
+What do I need to pack for Santorini in August?

 How hot is Santorini in August?

-The seawater will be pretty warm, and you are going to get the best beach weather you can get.
-It’s the best time to enjoy the awesome beach clubs in Santorini that usually have their best parties of the year in July and August.
+The sea temperatures are at their warmest of the year — about 24–26°C (76–79°F), with the sea at its warmest in late August — so you’ll get the best beach weather Santorini can offer.
+It’s the ideal time to enjoy the beach clubs in Santorini, which throw their biggest parties of the year in July and August.

-The black beaches of Perissa, Perivolos, and Kamari are buzzing in July!
+The black sand beaches of Perissa, Perivolos, and Kamari are buzzing all through August.

 Is August a good time to go to Greece?